Charge Transport Equation for Bidisperse Collisional Granular Flows with Nonequipartitioned Fluctuating Kinetic Energy: Derivations of Flux and Source Terms for Charge Transport Equation

 For the sake of the clarity, we decompose \eqref{thetaq2} in two contributions and start with the first integration.
 When applying rotation for the natural logarithm in \eqref{Eq:naturalLogff}, only the last term depending on the mean velocities and the vector $\bfit{w}$ remains, others are equal to be zero due to the odd number of rotational matrix and symmetry.
-It remains the integration over the velocity norms and angles $\theta^*$ and $\phi^*$:
+It remains the integrals over the velocity norms and angles $\theta^*$ and $\phi^*$:

 For the second integral, $I^{\theta}_2$, the rotation cancels the last two terms in \eqref{Eq:naturalLogff}, it remains the gradients of the granular temperature and charge contributions.
-After that, the integration over charges from $-\infty$ to $\infty$ are computed that gives:
+After that, the integrals over charges from $-\infty$ to $\infty$ are computed and it gives: